 - Commercial lessors and occupiers of shopping centers

 - State and local governments

 Areas of representation

-Our experience in the courtroom allows C&T attorneys to serve our clients in all manner of premises issues.
-Cowles & Thompson attorneys have defended premises liability cases arising from:
+Our experience in the courtroom allows our attorneys to serve clients in all manner of premises issues.
+Cowles and Thompson attorneys have defended premises liability cases arising from: